Last Updated: 7/15/23 | July 15th, 2023

 Why is that?
 Because every country is different – and every school is different too so it depends on how high up the food chain you want to go!

-If you don’t have a TEFL certificate but instead have a TESOL certificate or CELTA, you can find a job without any trouble.
+If you don’t have a TEFL certificate but instead have a TESOL certificate (Teaching English to Speakers of Other Languages, usually used when teaching English within the US to non-native speakers), or CELTA (Certificate in Teaching English to Speakers of Other Languages, a highly respected certificate issued by schools vetted by the University of Cambridge), you can find a job without any trouble.
 Without any of those certifications, you’ll have much more limited options.

-Some countries will still have job opportunities for you, but they won’t pay as well, and you’ll likely have fewer hours or subpar working conditions.
+You’ll still be able to find job opportunities in some countries, but they won’t pay as well, and you’ll likely have fewer hours or subpar working conditions.
 For example, you can work from home teaching English online; however, the pay isn’t great and there is a lot of competition.

 And many smaller schools and language institutes don’t really care.
 I once knew a kid who didn’t have a TEFL or college degree and got a job at a public school in Thailand.

-But the higher you go up the ladder, the more limited your options are.
+But the higher you go up the ladder, the more limited your options.
 International schools, universities, and high-end language institutes probably won’t hire you without one.

 A way around this is to be a certified teacher.
 If you’re a certified teacher, then you can basically get any job you want without a TEFL.